23 Sep New Black Face of Canada

 Edmund Yu and Sammy Yatim and several others outside our community have also sparked conversations on police use of force.

 Police are overly trigger happy when it comes to Black and Brown people.
-Police services are then dumb founded by the deteriorating relationship between police and the Black community.
+Police services act dumb founded by the deteriorating relationship between police and the Black community.

 A 2006 study revealed Black residents of Ontario are 10 times more likely to be shot by police.
 We make up 34.5% of all shooting deaths by police despite being only 3.6% of the Ontario population.
 When responding to minor offences, police are 4 times more likely to draw their weapon on Black people then any other group.